Top 10 Things to Do in Dunedin on a First Visit, NZ

 Wherever you go in New Zealand’s South Island, you’ll see signs advertising the local Speight’s beer.
 In Dunedin you can visit the historic Speight’s Brewery, where the brand originated in 1876.
 Tours take in both the old and the new brew-houses and end with generous samplings.
 You can continue the experience with a meal at the Speight’s Ale House next door, where tap ales are matched with local menu favourites.

-Browse our full range of Dunedin tours and experiences here.
+Browse our range of New Zealand tours and experiences here.

-Do you have any suggestions to add to our list of the best things to do in Dunedin?
+Do you have any suggestions to add to our list of the best things to do in Dunedin on a first visit?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock